LIST OF SCHOLARSHIP FUNDS

 Nils and Collette Eikenberry Scholarship

 Established by their three daughters, Gretchen, Elizabeth and Jenny, this fund is a tribute to extraordinary parents who were devoted to their family and community.
 Both Greenville natives, Nils managed Eikenberry’s Foodliners for 45 years and Collette was a generous and passionate community supporter.
-These scholarships are for Greenville H.S. graduates who are enrolled in college and participating in a volunteer internship, preferably business-related.
+This scholarship is for a Greenville H.S. graduate who has completed 3 years of college and is studying nursing or business.

 Mr. & Mrs. Howard (Eva) Fisher Scholarship